 Leather and woven belts are a thing of the past.
 Who doesn’t want their waist supported by a rope belt?
 I sure do.
-It screams of creativity.
+Think of this accessory as adding a touch of creativity to your wardrobe.
 Modern practicality.
 Streetwear ingenuity.
-What better way to spend your money then running to your local DIY store and buying metres of rope.
+What better way to spend money than buying a belt you could have made yourself out of rope from your local DIY store?

 This trend focuses on style over functionality; people will look at you and think you are on to something.
 Or they might not.
 But it’s worth the risk, right?